Skip to content

 Overview

-The Route 146 Corridor Management Plan will be developed with the Towns of Branford and Guilford, local community members, the Connecticut Department of Transportation and other key stakeholders.
-These stakeholders will be part of a Corridor Working Group that will meet six times during the project and help develop the CMP.
-This group will make sure that historic and environmental preservation, traffic safety, important landscapes and community concerns are part of the final plan.
+The Route 146 Corridor Management Plan was developed with the Towns of Branford and Guilford, local community members, the Connecticut Department of Transportation and other key stakeholders.
+These stakeholders were part of a Corridor Working Group that met nine times during the plan development and helped guide the creation of the CMP.
+This group made sure that historic and environmental preservation, traffic safety, important landscapes and community concerns were part of the final plan.

 Overall Project Schedule